ds-pokemon-hacking/ds-pokemon-hacking.github.io/Gen4/HGSS/Editing Town Map/editing-town-map.md

 ![](old_town_map_but_8x8_annotated.png)

-We can start to circle gray positions really nicely, but circling red positions seems to be weird:
+We can start to circle gray positions really nicely, but circling red positions seems to be weird (bear with me, the circles are red and gray respectively and are a little hard to see):

 ![](old_town_map_with_wrong_circles.png)

+Entries 0x00 (Pallet), 0x01 (Viridian), and 0x05 (Vermilion) are circled on the map using the raw coordinates.

 For whatever reason, the red position fields are offset by 1 each.
 So on the image, the ``redX`` field actually references a position of ``redX - 1``.
 The ``redY`` field then references a position of ``redY + 1``--``redX`` is one less than what it should be, and ``redY`` is one more than it should be.

 The gray fields are not affected by this issue.
-Circling the adjusted red ones:
+Circling the adjusted red ones, offset 1 left and 1 down:

 ![](old_town_map_with_right_circles.png)

 That shows the top left of each city and the place that its replaced with.

+We can tell how much to circle by the ``townDim`` field.
 The ``townDim`` field is just a byte where the significant nybble is the y dimension and the other the x dimension.
 For example, the ``townDim`` for Azalea is ``12``, showing a y dimension of 1 and an x dimension of 2.
 The ``replDim`` byte is the dimension of the replacement (encoded similarly)--before you visit the place, it replaces the red on the town map with the gray below.
 This byte is the dimensions of that area.
 For example, the ``replDim`` byte for Goldenrod City is ``45``, meaning that the gray replacement area of Goldenrod is on a 5 horizontal by 4 vertical area.
 Finally, the ``offsetPos`` byte describes the x- and y-offset away from the base coordinate the town itself actually starts, once again similarly encoded in the nybbles.

 Dissecting a full entry: